bdornauer/sohist/README.md

    the `backend/extra-sonarqube-properties.txt` (see details [Docs Sonarqube](https://docs.sonarqube.org/9.6/analyzing-source-code/analysis-parameters/)).

 3. Fill out the `Filter options` section to specify the time range of commits to include, the committers whose commits should be included, and the specific branch to analyze.
-Run the analysis
+Run the analysis.

 ## Analyse Results
 ### Included overview